 Saltine

 What do you look for in a date venue?
-If the answer is amazing food, a stylish but chilled out vibe, friendly service and thoughtfully-designed acoustics that mean you can actually hear your date talking?
-Then get Saltine on your list.
-The brainchild of Mat Appleton and Jess Blackstone, who are behind Fink’s the North-London cafe chain, the pair teamed up with Chef Phil Wood for their new venture - a chic but welcoming neighbourhood restaurant in Highbury Park.
+If the answer is amazing food, a stylish but chilled-out vibe, friendly service and thoughtfully designed acoustics that mean you can actually hear your date talking, then get Saltine on your list.
+The brainchild of Mat Appleton and Jess Blackstone, who are behind Fink’s, the North London cafe chain, the pair teamed up with Chef Phil Wood for their new venture - a chic but welcoming neighbourhood restaurant in Highbury Park.
 The menu of seasonal dishes is led by sustainable ingredients that shine through in every dish.

 The waiting staff suggested we try the pumpkin starter, which has been flying off the menu since they opened in October, plus the roast beef and horseradish main.
 We happily obliged, adding a white crab and fennel starter to our order too.
 Each plate was impeccable - elevating relatively simple-sounding dishes to superstar status with a clever use of great ingredients.
-As I shoved the food in my mouth, I loudly proclaimed that I was eating the best crab and beef dishes I’d ever eaten - and I still think that now.

 The service was perfect - attentive without being overbearing, which is crucial when you’re trying to work out if you’re going to follow up with date number two (or in our case, discuss who’s going to unload the dishwasher when we get home) and did we mention the acoustics?